Tommy Tiernan: Personal life

-Tiernan has three children with former partner Jayme Street He married Yvonne McMahon, his partner and manager, on 9 August 2009 at St. Patrick’s Catholic Church in County Monaghan; they had been together since December 2002.
-They also have three children.
+Tiernan has three children with former partner Jayme Street.
+He married Yvonne McMahon, his partner and manager, on 9 August 2009 at St. Patrick’s Catholic Church in County Monaghan; they had been together since December 2002.
+They have three children.
+Tiernan enjoys attending Mass.
+He has been diagnosed with attention deficit hyperactivity disorder.

 Awards

 In 1996, Tiernan won the Channel 4 "So You Think You're Funny" award.
 Two years later he was awarded the Perrier Comedy Award at the 1998 Edinburgh Festival Fringe and won the Best Stand-Up Award at the British Comedy Awards.
 In 2003, he won the Nokia Best of the Fest Award and the Orange People Choice Award at the Edinburgh Comedy Festival.
 In 2006, he won Ireland's Funniest Living Person Award at the People of the Year Awards.